 Those links and relevant content - can have a huge impact on organic rankings.
 Google see's links as a signal of trust and authority on a topic.
 The more of those you get, the more Google trusts you.
 The more links from authoritative and relevant sites talking about that topic, linking to yours - the more Google will trust you.
 So its about both quality and quantity.
 Not one or the other, but both.

 The links that Digital PR gains, in conjunction with solid technical SEO and on site content, can help increase search visibility for non branded key terms too.
 Search is the channel that gets the traffic and sales increase, Digital PR is one of the elements that contributes to that.

 However, those links don't drive drastically higher organic rankings if the relevancy is weak, if the site is struggling technically, if the content is poor.
 If they can work together, it's the perfect ingredient.

 Digital PR and SEO working together is a beautiful mix of having a great website and everyone believing it (including Google).
-If everyone believes you are an awesome brand online, but your website says otherwise (slow to use, content is shit, UX is poor, and more) – Google knows you are deceiving people and doesn’t reward you.
+If everyone believes you are a credible and trustworthy brand online, but your website says otherwise (slow to use, low rated content, UX is poor, and more) - Google knows you are deceiving people and doesn't reward you.

 Why Digital PR is not link building!

 Link building has always been a way of deceiving others.
 Firstly starting off with Google and then with users.
 But Google is much more advanced that that now.